 One of the crucial points for the genesis of the uncertainty principle is solely due to the dual nature of a wave-particle.
 Every particle is said to have a wave nature, and the probability of finding particles is maximum, where the waveforms are the greatest.
 If the particle has greater undulation, the wavelength becomes more indistinct or vague.
 However, we are able to determine the momentum of the particle.
 From what we have learnt so far, we can say that the particles that have definite positions will have no fixed velocity.
 On the other hand, a particle with a well-defined wavelength will show a definitive or precise velocity.
 All in all, if we get an accurate reading of one quantity, it will only lead to large uncertainty in the measurement of the other.

 Heisenberg Uncertainty Principle Formula and Application

-Where, ∆V is the error in the measurement of velocity and assuming mass remaining constant during the experiment,
+Where, ∆V is the error in the measurement of velocity, and assuming mass remains constant during the experiment,

 Accurate measurement of position or momentum automatically indicates larger uncertainty (error) in the measurement of the other quantity.